Eugène Viollet-le-Duc: Imperial projects: Carcassonne, Vincennes and Pierrefonds

 While most of his attention was devoted to restorations, Viollet-le-Duc designed and built a number of private residences and new buildings in Paris.
 He also participated in the most important competition of the period, for the new Paris Opera.
 There were one hundred seventy-one projects proposed in the original competition, presented the 1855 Paris Universal Exposition.
 A jury of noted architects narrowed it down to five, including projects from Viollet-le-Duc and Charles Garnier, age thirty-five.
 Viollet-le-Duc was finally eliminated and this put an end to Viollet le Duc's wish to construct public buildings.
 Napoleon III also called upon Viollet-le-Duc for a wide variety of archeological and architectural tasks.
 When he wished to put up a monument to mark the Battle of Alesia, where Julius Caesar defeated the Gauls, a siege whose actual site was disputed by historians, he asked Viollet-le-Duc to locate the exact battlefield.
 Viollet-le-Duc conducted excavations at various purported sites, and finally found vestiges of the walls built at the time.
-He also designed the metal frame for the six-metre-high statue of the Gallic chief Vercingétorix that would be placed on the site.
+He also designed the metal frame for the six-metre-high statue of the Gallic chief Vercingetorix that would be placed on the site.
 He later designed a similar frame for a much larger statue, the Statue of Liberty, but died before that statue was finished.